Cluster

 In case of master node hardware failure (in case when server is completely dead/destroyed):

-3. Manually reboot slave node.
+- Manually reboot the slave node.
 After rebooting, the slave node boots as new individually running Logmanager.

-4. Wait for master node HW to be replaced.
+- Wait for the master node HW to be replaced.

-5. Create new cluster.
-Please note that old slave box has all the data and must be master node in new cluster, so everything can be replicated to replacement node.
+- Create a new cluster.
+Please note that the old slave box has all the data and must be the master node in the new cluster so everything can be replicated to the replacement node.

-In case of slave node hardware failure (in case when server is completely dead/destroyed):
+In case of slave node hardware failure (the server is completely dead/destroyed):

-3. Wait for slave node HW to be replaced (there is no configuration needed to be in advance).
+- Wait for the slave node HW to be replaced (there is no configuration needed in advance).